-As you are aware, the Reserve Bank of India has, from time to time, issued a number of guidelines/instructions/directives to banks in regard to matters relating to Export Credit.
-To enable the banks to have current instructions at one place, a Master Circular incorporating all the existing guidelines/instructions/directives on the subject has been prepared.
-It may be noted that this Master Circular consolidates and updates all the instructions/guidelines contained in the circulars listed in the Appendix, in so far as they relate to providing rupee export credit by banks to the borrowers..
+As you are aware, in order to have all current instructions on a subject at one place, the Reserve Bank of India had issued a Master Circular IECD No.14/04.02.02/2001-02 dated November 22, 2001 on the captioned subject, which is now updated as on 1st July 2002.
+A copy of the revised Master Circular is enclosed.
+It may be noted that the Master Circular consolidates and updates all the instructions contained in the circulars listed in the Appendix, in so far as they relate to providing rupee export credit by banks to the borrowers.